with the Brain

 - Who will the Link help?

-- We expect our first application to be computer control for people with spinal cord injury.
+- We expect our first application to be computer control for people with quadriplegia.
 There are many other potential future applications for the Link.
 These include restoring motor and sensory function and the treatment of neurological disorders.

 - Will the Link be safe?